docker/docs/content/accounts/manage-account.md

 ## Account management

-You can take administrative actions for your account in Docker Dashboard.
+You can take administrative actions for your account in Docker Home.

 For more information on converting your account, see [Convert an account into an organization](../admin/convert-account.md).